-This charter is to be regarded as speaking in the present and continuously.
+This eCharter is to be regarded as speaking in the present and continuously.
 Thus, for example, the phrase "as provided by law" will incorporate the provisions of law as they change from time to time.

-Board and Commissions
+Chapter 8 Board and Commissions